 Too often, restaurants cook gluten-free pasta in the same water as regular pasta, and I know first-hand how scary this can be because it happened to me at the Cheesecake Factory.

 Look closely at the following photo to spot a stray strand of angel hair pasta floating in my gluten-free fusilli dish.
-Gee, I wonder how that got there?!?
+Gee, how did that get there?

 Many people will tell you that cleaning a colander well with soapy hot water will ensure it’s clean for straining both regular and gluten-free pasta, but I’m not buying it.

-Bulk bins, which can contain beans, oats, barley, quinoa, rice, etc., are highly susceptible to becoming cross-contaminated with gluten.
+Bulk bins, which can contain beans, oats, barley, quinoa, rice, etc., are highly susceptible to becoming cross-contaminated with gluten because people often use the same scooper to handle oats and barley as they do to handle rice and quinoa.

 They’re also careless, dripping remnants everywhere, contaminating the other bins and products.

-If you’re gluten-free, you know that oats are off-limits unless they’re labeled gluten-free and, even better, certified gluten-free.
+If you’re gluten-free, you know that oats are off-limits unless labeled and, even better, certified gluten-free.

 Oats are grown in rotation with wheat and other crops, which means they’re grown on shared fields and harvested with shared equipment.

-While naturally gluten-free, oats often contain stray gluten grains and gluten dust, making them one of the most gluten-cross-contaminated products around.
+While naturally gluten-free, oats often contain stray gluten grains and flour dust, making them one of the most gluten-cross-contaminated products.

 There are oats grown on dedicated gluten-free oat fields, known as purity oats, and many companies employ optical and mechanical sorting and cleansing to make regular oats, known as commodity oats, safe for the gluten-free community to consume.